Adventure for Cresthaven RPG

 Loot: 2d6 silver each.

 Goblin stash.
 1 small silver key, and a locked metal box (DC15 to unlock and DC 10 vs Search to detect the poison needle trap).
-The box contains 4,000 copper pieces, 3,000 silver pieces, and 4 potions of healing (restores 1d8 Hit Points each)
+The box contains a +1 dagger, 4,000 copper pieces, 3,000 silver pieces, and 4 potions of healing (restores 1d8 Hit Points each)

 The metal box is trapped with poison.
 Poison is DC 10 vs Constitution or die in 1d6 rounds.